Choose the Right Tree for the Right Place

-Whether planting trees to celebrate Arbor Day, provide a wind break, reduce carbon in the environment or to beautify your landscape, Safe Electricity reminds everyone of the importance of planting tall-growing trees safely away from power lines.
-Seek help in choosing and placing trees and bushes that provide shade, color and screening that won't grow to interfere with the electric supply.
+Whether planting trees to provide a wind break, shade, reduce carbon in the environment or to beautify your landscape, Safe Electricity reminds everyone of the importance of planting tall-growing trees safely away from power lines.
+Seek help in choosing and placing trees and bushes that provide shade, color and screening that won’t grow to interfere with the electric supply.

 In addition, trees help combat the effects of pollution by absorbing carbon dioxide (CO2).
 When trees grow, they take energy from the sun and combine it with carbon from the air to photosynthesize.
 They remove carbon from the air and sequester or store it in their biomass, or the wood, and in the ground.
 This makes trees a natural “carbon sink” or, a living source of carbon reduction.
 Some trees are better suited for this task than others and, according to the U.S. Department of Energy (DOE), tree species that grow quickly and live long are ideal carbon sinks.

 Choosing the right tree for the right place is crucial, especially when it comes to power lines.
 Trees and wood conduct electricity and can create a safety hazard if grown close to electric lines.
-Power outages or momentary interruptions can occur when branches come into contact with overhead lines.
+Power outages or momentary interruptions can occur when branches touch overhead lines.
 Electrical arcing and sparking from a wire to a nearby branch also can cause fires.